Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: Introduction

-Nurowski showed that any $(2, 3, 5)$ distribution $(M, \mbD)$ canonically induces a conformal structure $\mbc_{\mbD}$ of signature $(2, 3)$ on $M$ \cite{NurowskiDifferential}, and he later showed with Leistner that one can exploit certain distributions of this type to produce explicit ambient metrics $\wtg$ with metric holonomy $\Hol(\wtg)$ equal to $\G_2^*$.
-The ambient metric construction assigns to a conformal structure $(M, \mbc)$ of signature $(p, q)$ an essentially unique Riemannian metric $(\wtM, \wtg)$ of signature $(p + 1, q + 1)$; see \S\ref{section:ambient-metrics}.
-Though the ambient metric construction enjoys a satisfying existence theorem, finding an ambient metric for a particular conformal structure amounts to solving a formidable nonlinear system of partial differential equations, and consequently explicit closed forms for ambient metrics are known only for a few special classes of conformal structures \cite{AndersonLeistnerNurowski}, \cite[\S3]{FeffermanGraham}, \cite[Theorem 2.1]{GoverLeitner}, \cite{LeistnerNurowskiPPwave}.
-We show that in the special case that $\mbc$ is a left-invariant metric on a Lie group, in a left-invariant frame the ambient metric system effectively reduces to a (still nonlinear) system of ordinary differential equations.
-This is true in particular for the left-invariant conformal structure $\mbc_{\mbE}$ induced via Nurowski's construction by the exceptional distribution $\mbE$ (here we abuse notation by using the same notation $\mbE$ for a particular real distribution, as well as Doubrov and Govorov's missing complex distribution, which is in a precise sense a complexification of that real distribution).
-Using this, we manage to produce for the conformal structure $\mbc_{\mbE}$ an explicit ambient metric $\wtg_{\mbE}$ whose behavior is qualitatively different from previous explicit examples.
-Furthermore, via direction computation we show that its holonomy group is equal to $\G_2^*$, furnishing a new example of that exceptional metric holonomy group.
-We apply some general facts relating ambient metrics with orthogonal holonomy reductions of projective geometry \cite{GoverPanaiWillse} to produce from $\wtg_{\mbE}$ a first explicit example of a projective structure with normal projective holonomy $\G_2^*$.
+Nurowski showed that any $(2, 3, 5)$ distribution $(M, \mbD)$ canonically induces a conformal structure $\mbc_{\mbD}$ of signature $(2, 3)$ on $M$ \cite{NurowskiDifferential}, and he later showed with Leistner that one can exploit certain distributions of this type to produce explicit \textit{ambient metrics} $\wtg$ with metric holonomy $\Hol(\wtg)$ equal to $\G_2^*$.
+The ambient metric construction assigns to a conformal structure $(M, \mbc)$ of signature $(p, q)$ an essentially unique Riemannian metric $(\wtM, \wtg)$ of signature $(p + 1, q + 1)$; see \S\ref{subsection:ambient-metric-construction}.
+Though the ambient metric construction enjoys a satisfying existence theorem, producing an explicit ambient metric for a particular conformal structure amounts to solving a formidable nonlinear system of partial differential equations on $M$, and consequently explicit closed forms for ambient metrics are known only for a few special classes of conformal structures \cite{AndersonLeistnerNurowski}, \cite[\S3]{FeffermanGraham}, \cite[Theorem 2.1]{GoverLeitner}, \cite{LeistnerNurowskiPPwave}.

-In \S\ref{section:235-distributions}, we review some aspects of the geometry of $(2, 3, 5)$ distributions and present some examples that appear later.
-We also introduce a local (quasi)normal form for these geometries and summarize Nurowski's construction.
-Section \ref{section:missing-distribution} briefly presents Cartan's (purported) classification of highly symmetric complex $(2, 3, 5)$ distributions, as well as Doubrov and Govorov's new distribution $\mbE$.
-In \S\ref{section:ambient-metrics}, we review the Fefferman-Graham ambient metric construction and give some simple but novel observations regarding the ambient metrics of left-invariant conformal structures on Lie groups.
-Finally, in \S\ref{section:new-explicit-ambient-metric}, we ply those observations to produce an explicit ambient metric $\wtg_{\mbE}$ for $\mbc_{\mbE}$, show that its metric holonomy group is equal to $\G_2^*$, and produce an explicit $6$-dimensional projective structure with normal projective holonomy equal to $\G_2^*$, which is specified by data given in the appendix.